Minimum Degree Requirements

 Walden students have up to eight years to complete their doctoral program unless they petition for an extension.

 In general, students are continuously registered in the dissertation/doctoral study course until they complete their capstone project and it is approved.
-This usually takes longer than the minimum required five terms in the dissertation/doctoral study course shell.
+This usually takes longer than the minimum required four terms in the dissertation/doctoral study course shell.

 To complete a doctoral dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the Chief Academic Officer.
 Students must also publish their dissertation on ProQuest before their degree is conferred.
 Learn more about the dissertation process in the Dissertation Guidebook.